 Master's Degree Programme in Biosciences: Evolutionary Biology

 Learn how biological patterns and processes work from individual cells to entire ecosystems!
-Through this Evolutionary Biology specialisation track students will acquire an explicit evolutionary biological perspective in the study of nature, thereby increasing their capacity for understanding patterns and processes, on scales varying from the cellular to the ecosystem level.
+Through this Evolutionary Biology specialisation track students will acquire an explicit evolutionary biological perspective in the study of nature.

 Thanks to Darwin, we know the process of evolution has shaped the bewildering variation we see around us.
 Students can expect to acquire scientific and analytical skills, expertise in present theories and up-to-date technologies, as well as practical skills including teamwork and interpersonal skills; all in an international environment.
 After starting with a general overview of evolutionary biology, and what it entails to be a biological researcher, this programme focuses mainly on evolutionary genetics.